Freeport, New York: Schools

 Freeport Public Schools (FPS) operates the community's public schools.

-For the 2009–10 school year, there were 6,257 students enrolled in Freeport's public schools.
+As of the 2023–24 school year, the district, comprising eight schools, had an enrollment of 6,343 students and 527.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
 The children of Freeport, in grades 1–4, attend four magnet elementary schools, each with a different specialty: Archer Street (Microsociety and Multimedia), Leo F. Giblyn (School of International Cultures), Bayview Avenue (School of Arts and Sciences), and New Visions (School of Exploration & Discovery).
 In grades 5 and 6, all public school children attend Caroline G. Atkinson School on the north side of the town.
 Seventh and 8th graders attend John W. Dodd Middle School.
 The Middle School is built on the property that housed the older Freeport High School, but not on exactly the same site.
 The old high school served for some years as the junior high; then the new junior high was built on what was previously parking lot and playground, and the old building was torn down.
 In 2017, The school remodeled, with an added track and field.
 A Catholic school, the De La Salle School, is run by the Christian Brothers and accepts boys from grades 5–8.

 Children in grades 9–12 attend Freeport High School, which borders the town of Baldwin and sits beside the Milburn duck pond, which is fed by a creek, several hundred yards of which was diverted underground when the high school was built.
 Freeport High School's mascot is the Red Devil, and its colors are red and white.
 The school has track-and-field facilities.
 One unique feature of the school's curriculum is a science research program run in cooperation with Stony Brook University.
 The school offers numerous advanced placement courses and was a pioneer in distance learning at the high school level.
 Roughly 87 percent of the high school's graduates go on to some form of higher education.
 A community night school for teenagers had 236 students as of 1999.

 As early as 1886, Freeport's schools began the then-unusual policy of providing their students with free textbooks.
 In 1893, the newly incorporated village constructed a ten-room brick schoolhouse.
 Also in the late 19th century, the community was among the first Long Island communities to establish an "academic department", offering classes beyond the elementary school level.